akzet1n/csgo-http-log-parser/README.md

 ![Frontend](https://github.com/akzet1n/csgo-http-log-parser/blob/main/screenshot.png?raw=true)

 > This application is focused on competitive matches.
-It might work on other game modes, but it hasn't been tested yet.
+Make sure overtime is set to MR3 otherwise it won't work.

 > The parser can receive logs from just one match at a time, if you want to get logs from more matches at the same time, you can run multiple instances of the app on different ports and it will work fine.